In this article:

 When making an offer on a property, there are two primary approaches:

-1. Submitting a Purchase and Sale Agreement (PSA)
+1. Purchase and Sale Agreement (PSA)

 • A detailed, legally binding contract requiring legal assistance.

-• More costly and time-consuming than an LOI.
+• More costly and time consuming than an LOI.

-2. Using a Letter of Intent Real Estate Sale
+2. Letter of Intent

-• A streamlined, low-cost way to negotiate in good faith before drafting a formal agreement.
+• A streamlined, low cost way to negotiate in good faith before drafting a formal agreement.

 • Helps both parties clarify terms and reduce legal costs before committing.